-devabees is a small apiary close to picturesque Chester in the United Kingdom.
+devabees was a small apiary close to picturesque Chester in the United Kingdom.

-During the spring and summer the devabees are moved out to locations around Delamere where they can forage in numerous wild flower meadows and orchards.
-When Autumn comes, the devabees spend the winter in the more sheltered accomodation offered by their home village.
+During the spring and summer the devabees were moved out to locations around Delamere where they could forage in numerous wild flower meadows and orchards.
+When Autumn comes, the devabees spent the winter in the more sheltered accomodation offered by their home village.
 Thereby extending their season and making collecting enough wintertime stores a much easier prospect for them.

 Our devabees honey has won various prizes including The Blackman Cup at the Cheshire Honey Show

-devabees are members of the Cheshire Beekeeper's Association (CBKA) and proud to be so.
+devabees were members of the Cheshire Beekeeper's Association (CBKA) and proud to be so.

-The members of the CBKA have made us extremely welcome, provided tons of help and useful knowledge and have turned out to be true friends.
+The members of the CBKA made us extremely welcome, provided tons of help and useful knowledge and turned out to be true friends.

 We can heartily recommend any Cheshire Beekeeper to become involved with CBKA and would urge any Beekeeper to get invovled with their local Association.